yxe1600/plusls-carpet-addition/README.md

 ❗Before reporting a problem, be sure to try the latest [beta version](https://github.com/plusls/plusls-carpet-addition/actions) to check if the problem still exists.

+📌If you only want the PCA sync protocol and are not interested in other features, I recommend the lightweight [pca-protocol](https://github.com/Fallen-Breath/pca-protocol).

 This is a [Carpet mod](https://github.com/gnembon/fabric-carpet) extension mod, a collection of carpet mod style useful tools and interesting features.

 Operation command: `/pca`